msrose/speedwum/EASY.md

 - Enter the water here and go to the room with the toy switch
 - Place the toy on the pedestal and then head into the boss room.
 - TIPS FOR BREEVUS:
   - Go to the middle of the room and then head straight to the right of the room.
 This will manipulate Breevus into doing a horizontal sweep of the room.
 This gives you the most time to knock his back teeth out and fill him with gumgum (lewd af)
   - This fight has 3 phases.
 To be as fast as possible your aim is to shoot enough gumgum into him to get him to move to his coughing phase after 1 sweep.
 - When mini Breevus floats down the dialogue should be roughly as follows:
   - "You tried to eat me"
   -"Your friends are invading the city"
   -"Tell them to stop"
   - For all other dialogue pick first option.
--Go back to the surface and tell the cityfolk you were fighting a monster (first option) -Head to central and reunite Breevus with Henk.
+- Go back to the surface and tell the cityfolk you were fighting a monster (first option)
+- Head to central and reunite Breevus with Henk.

 ## Redav Kned's Guest House

 - Once the credit stream is up again head into the pipe under henk and go to the drill area.
   - While waiting for the drill make sure you have the following items hot keyed:
     - Cherries (for guesthouse)